scholarslab/praxis/tutorials/bash/index.md

 add/removal commands that you'll need to use - see if you can figure them out.

-Make sure you're in the Projects directory, and do this:
+Make sure you're in the projects directory, and do this:

 1. Create a new directory.
 2. Change into the new directory.